top of page

 However, many men face a midlife reassessment of identity, purpose, work, and relationships.
 Feelings of stagnation, restlessness, or loss of direction can appear even if life looks “successful” from the outside.

-Often, men face depression due to thoughts of failing in life, failing in their relationship, or as a father, isolation from friends and the world around them, less motivation to give themselves new experiences, and a feeling that their life is going nowhere.
+Often, men face depression due to thoughts of failing in life, failing in their relationships, or as fathers.
+They may feel isolated from friends and the world around them, have less motivation to seek new experiences, and feel that their lives are going nowhere.

-Men often experience grief for lost youth, lost possibilities, lost bodies.
+Men often experience grief for lost youth, lost possibilities, and lost bodies.

-Their goals are unclear, and their needs are unmet.
+Their goals become unclear, and their needs remain unmet.

-We just need a new clarity and real connection.
+We just need new clarity and real connection.

 Relational changes

-In a relationship, men often start to withdraw.
+In relationships, men often start to withdraw.
 They show less emotional tolerance and lose the initiative to engage in sexual activity.
-They often find themselves less attractive and become sexually less confident due to bodily, energy, or erectile changes.
+They may find themselves feeling less attractive and become sexually less confident due to bodily, energy, or erectile changes.

 Are these changes allowed in a relationship?
 Can our partner still love us?